Archbishop Justin Welby Admits He’s Nervous About Holding Prince Louis At Upcoming Christening

 Monday will be a big day for Prince Louis, as he’ll be christened by Archbishop of Canterbury Justin Welby.
-And the archbishop has admitted that’s he’s nervous about holding the prince during the ceremony, joking that “If you’re at the wedding don’t drop the rings and if you’re at the baptism don’t drop the baby.”
+And the archbishop has admitted that’s he’s nervous about holding the prince during the ceremony, joking that, “If you’re at the wedding don’t drop the rings and if you’re at the baptism don’t drop the baby.”
 He also added that the ceremony will be “nerve-wracking” but “a great privilege,” detailed People.
 And who can blame the archbishop for being nervous?
-Prince Louis is fifth in line to the throne, after all!
+Prince Louis is fifth in line to the throne, after all.

 Luckily for Prince Louis (and really, for everyone involved,) the archbishop is well-qualified for the job, to say the least.
-He baptized Kate and William’s first son Prince George in October 2013 and afterward said that the baptism was an “incredible high point,” detailed Express.
+He baptized Kate and William’s first son, Prince George, in October, 2013, and afterward said that the baptism was an “incredible high point,” detailed Express.

-Prince Louis will be christened at The Chapel Royal, St. James’s Palace in London.
+Prince Louis will be christened at the Chapel Royal, St. James’s Palace in London.
 This is the same location where Prince George and Princess Diana was christened.
 And as the world found out after the event, Meghan Markle was also christened there in a secret ceremony.
 The chapel is also important for the royal family, since they visit every year on Christmas Day, according to The Sun.

 Who else is excited to see Prince Louis on Monday ? ❤️ pic.twitter.com/UXlihbHO2C